NathanCustom Tailors

 Fabric Selection Full bolt access, multiple mills Curated menu (varies widely) Whatever is on the rack

-Construction Hand-stitched, full canvas Machine + some hand, varies Machine, fused interlining
+Construction Hand-stitched, full canvas Machine + some hand, varies Often fused interlining

 Timeline 6-12 weeks 3-6 weeks Same day